How to Fix Nvidia Graphics Card Problems

 Check if the graphics card is properly placed in the PCI slot.
 It should be fitted properly and shouldn’t be loose.
-You may try by placing Nvidia graphic card to another PCI slot to rule out the slot issue.
+You may try placing Nvidia graphic card in another PCI slot to rule out the slot issue.

 3. Clean the dust inside your PC

-Since PC is not opened frequently, lot of dust gather inside it that form a blanket around the components inside.
+Since the PC is not opened frequently, a lot of dust gathers inside it, forming a blanket around the components inside.
 This obstructs proper heat dissipation, causing overheating.
-Open your machine and carefully blow off the dust using the PC air dust removers.
+Instead, open your machine and carefully blow off the dust using the PC air dust removers.

 4. Cool your Nvidia video card

 The heat generated by your PC should be able to dispel properly.
-Otherwise, overheating would damage the Nvidia graphics card as well as your motherboard.
-Video card overheating affects the PC’s performance, especially when playing games and watching UHD movies.
+Otherwise, overheating would damage the Nvidia graphics card and your motherboard.
+In addition, video card overheating affects the PC’s performance, especially when playing games and watching UHD movies.

 Here’s what all you can do to cool down your Nvidia graphics card:

-If you have overclocked your graphic card to increase its performance, revert it to original settings.
+- If you have overclocked your graphic card to increase its performance, revert it to its original settings.